Installing a Whole-Home Surge Protector: What the Job Looks Like

 Last spring I walked through a house where a single lightning strike had taken out the refrigerator, both garage door openers, the smart thermostat, and a brand-new 65-inch TV — all in one shot.
 The homeowner had point-of-use surge strips on the TV and the computer.
 None of it mattered.
 That’s the reality of transient voltage events, and it’s exactly why I tell every single one of my clients to install a whole-home surge protector before they spend another dollar on smart appliances or home automation gear.

-In this post I’m going to walk you through exactly what it looks like to install a whole-home surge protector — the prep work, the panel access, the wiring, and the code requirements.
-I’ll also tell you where the job gets tricky, what it costs, and which device I personally use and recommend.
+In this post I’m going to walk you through exactly what this job looks like when it’s done right — the prep, the panel access, the wiring, the permit, and the inspection.
+I’ll tell you where it gets tricky, what it should cost, which device I install, and why the one part of this you should never do yourself is the part that takes the least time.

 What a Whole-Home Surge Protector Actually Does